-Financial Mathematics is a field of applied mathematics that involves defining problems in finance and providing elegant solutions using methods that draw from probability theory, partial differential equations, optimization, and numerical methods.
+Financial Mathematics is the field of applied mathematics that involves defining problems in finance and providing solutions using methods that draw from probability, statistics, differential equations, optimization, numerical methods, and data science.

 Primary Areas of Research